Triager Guide

 Getting Started as a Triager

-Welcome to Bugbop!
-As a triager, you play a crucial role in evaluating, prioritizing, and responding to vulnerability reports.
+As a Triager, your role is to evaluate and responding to vulnerability Bug Reports.
 This guide will help you get started with your responsibilities.
+This guide explains the typical workflow for the role but this may vary per Program.

-Your dashboard provides an overview of all reports assigned to you:
+Your dashboard provides an overview of issues that may require your attention:

 When a new report comes in: